 It was 11 PM on a Tuesday in Dubai, and I was watching a single-LLM pipeline hallucinate its way through a government compliance report.

-Not the fun kind of hallucination — not the kind where the model invents a plausible-sounding startup name or fabricates a citation you can laugh off.
+Not the fun kind of hallucination.
+Not the kind where the model invents a plausible-sounding startup name or fabricates a citation you can laugh off.
 This was the kind where a 70-page regulatory document got summarized into confident, beautifully formatted, completely wrong conclusions.
 The client demo was in fourteen hours.
 I remember staring at the terminal output, coffee going cold, thinking: this architecture is fundamentally broken.

 That was the night I stopped trying to make a single prompt do everything.